neverlless/opnsense-wireguard-exporter/README.md

 # Prometheus OPNsense Wireguard Exporter

-## Intro
+## Introduction

-A Prometheus exporter for [WireGuard](https://www.wireguard.com) worked on [OPNsense](https://opnsense.org/), written in Go.
-This tool exports the data from OPNsense api results in a format that [Prometheus](https://prometheus.io/) can understand.
-The exporter is very light on your server resources, both in terms of memory and CPU usage.
+A Prometheus exporter for [WireGuard](https://www.wireguard.com) that operates on [OPNsense](https://opnsense.org/), written in Go.
+This tool exports data from the OPNsense API in a format that [Prometheus](https://prometheus.io/) can understand.
+The exporter is efficient, with minimal impact on server resources in terms of memory and CPU usage.

+## Features

+- **WireGuard Metrics**: Collects metrics such as data transfer, handshake times, and peer statuses from WireGuard interfaces.
+- **Interface Traffic Metrics**: Provides metrics on total bytes received and transmitted by network interfaces.
+- **Country Code Resolution**: Determines the country code for each peer's endpoint IP using `ip-api.com`, with rate limiting to prevent excessive API requests.
+- **Caching**: Implements caching for country codes to minimize redundant API requests.

 ## Setup

 ### Docker

-1. You need Docker installed
+1. Ensure Docker is installed on your system.
-2. You need [OPNsense](https://opnsense.org/) api endpoint and credentials.
+2. Obtain your [OPNsense](https://opnsense.org/) API endpoint and credentials.
-3. You need some Wireguard interfaces running
+3. Ensure you have WireGuard interfaces running.
 4. Download and run the container with:

     ```sh